-In the score plots of the first and second PCs, t[1] vs. t[2] (Fig. 1a,c,e) is observed that the PCA grouped samples according to its operational phase.
+PCA is very useful in grouping samples according to sludge characteristics (Abouelwafa et al., 2008).
+In the score plots of the first and second PCs, t[1] vs. t[2] (Fig. 1a, c and e) is observed that the PCA grouped samples according to its operational phase.
 A cluster encompassing the observations obtained during exposure phase is visible in each score plot.
 Besides, is clearly observed that a deviation occurred immediately after the shock loads were applied.
-The inoculum sample, which emerge as an isolated observation, is located far from the first observation during exposure time (see line in Fig. 1a,c,e).
+The inoculum sample, which emerge as an isolated observation, is located far from the first observation during exposure time (see line in Fig. 1a, c and e).

-The influence that each measured variable had in each score, is given by its loadings, i.e. weighted variables, and respective loading maps (Fig. 1b,d,e).
+The influence that each measured variable had in each score, is given by its loadings, i.e., weighted variables, and respective loading maps (Fig. 1b, d and e).
 It allows decide which variables are most important for the differences observed between the samples.
 The interpretation of the loadings is essentially done by looking at what variables have the higher coefficients (positive or negative) on a certain PC.
 Coupled visualization of score and loading plots (Fig. 1) allows for the detection of the main effects/problems occurred during the shock loads.
 For example, the main effects caused by SL1 were detected in the morphological parameters.
 The introduction of the toxic compound in the feeding caused an increase in LfA and TL/VSS parameters and decrease in VSS/TA (Fig. 1b).
 These results suggest changes at the granules microstructure level with release of filaments and decrease of apparent density (VSS/TA).
 However, during reactors operation, the COD removal efficiency remained unaffected (Costa et al., 2007).

 Increasing the detergent concentration (SL2) caused an immediate decrease in specific acetoclastic activity (SAA) and VSS/TA (Costa et al., 2007).
-Analysing the Figure 1c is observed that sample 0 (inoculum) is situated in the top of the graph with the higher score in PC2.
+Analyzing the Fig. 1c is observed that sample 0 (inoculum) is situated in the top of the graph with the higher score in PC2.
 Simultaneously, the variables with higher influence in PC2, were SAA and VSS/TA (Fig. 1d, p[2]).
 PC1 distinguished samples during exposure time (positive scores) from samples during recovery phase/inoculum (negative scores) (Fig. 1c, t[1]).
 Once more, the morphological parameters LfA and >1, were the most sensitive to recognize the shock load (Fig. 1d, p[1]).

-In SL3 the isolation of exposure phase samples is not so effective using only the first PC, since it gathered just 38.1% of the dataset variability (Fig. 1e, t[1]).
-However, analysing PC1-PC2 plane, a cluster encompassing these samples is visible.
+In SL3, the isolation of exposure phase samples is not so effective using only the first PC, since it gathered just 38.1% of the dataset variability (Fig. 1e, t[1]).
+However, analyzing PC1-PC2 plane, a cluster encompassing these samples is visible.
 The granules size distribution (<0.1, >0.1 and >1) show high loadings in PC2 (Fig. 1f, p[2]).
 Simultaneously, vsed and VSS present high loadings in PC1 (Fig. 1f, p[1]).
 Therefore, it is possible to say that these were the variables with higher influence in clustering the samples.
-Thus, although the reactor performance deteriorates only in the last hours of the exposure phase (Costa et al., 2008a), a change in the macrostructure of granules was observed immediately when the shock load was applied.
-In fact, the % of aggregates projected area with equivalent diameter ( $D{eq}$ ) higher than 1 mm decreased from 81 to 53, indicator of granules fragmentation and consequent washout (increase of the effluent VSS).
+The reactor performance was constant during the exposure phase with COD removal efficiency >90%.
+However, in the last hours of exposure the biogas production and methane content start to decrease.
+Afterwards, the efficiency decreased, and 70 h after the shock load stopped, reached its minimum (<35%).
+Thus, although the reactor performance deteriorates only in the last hours of the exposure phase, a change in the macrostructure of granules was observed immediately when the shock load was applied.
+In fact, the % of aggregates projected area with equivalent diameter $(D{eq}) \ge 1 \text{ mm}$ decreased from 81 to 53, and the % of aggregates projected area with $0.1 \leq D{eq}(mm) < 1$ increased from 18% to 46%, indicator of granules fragmentation and consequent washout (more than 330% increase in the effluent VSS).